wely/DevCamp/HOL/dotnet/03-azuread-office365/README.md

 * Exercise 2: Create a user profile page
 * Exercise 3: Send a confirmation email to the user on incident creation

+### Note
+> In the hands-on-labs you will be using Visual Studio Solutions.
+Please do not update the NuGet packages to the latest available, as we have not tested the labs with every potential combination of packages.

 ### Exercise 1: Register the application

 AzureAD can handle authentication for web applications.
 First we will create a new application in our AzureAD directory, and then we will extend our application code to work with an authentication flow.